 “Excluding identified items, there was a $3 billion loss in the second quarter,” noted Exxon.

 The oil giant noted that its revenue was “down $5.3 billion from the first quarter driven by the effects of COVID-19, including the unprecedented decline in oil and product demand, resulting in significant declines in prices.”

 ExxonMobil is still one of the best dividend stocks of 2020 despite earnings miss

 He noted that the oil company has “a long history of providing a reliable and growing dividend.
 A large portion of our shareholder base has come to view that dividend as a source of stability in their income,” said Woods.

 “The plans will include further reducing operating expenses and identifying additional opportunities to efficiently defer more capex.
 Doing so will enable us to maintain the dividend and hold debt at its current level,” said Chapman.

-Financial analysts rate ExxonMobil as one of the best dividend stocks
+Financial analysts rate ExxonMobil as one of the best dividend stocks of 2020

 “It has fallen a bit behind schedule but there have been reports there are several packages out,” said Gabelman.